MotivationalSpeechSynthesis/motivational-speech-synthesis/README.md

 # Motivational Speech Synthesis

-Generate motivational speech audio from text inputs with customizable parameters to enhance the motivational tone.
+Synthesize motivational speech from text with a customizable motivational factor to control motivational prosody.

 ## Requirements